goldfinch-eng/mono/packages/cms/README.md

 3. Once authenticated, build the image and tag it:

 ```
-#  "--platform x86-64" is an optional parameter if you are using a x64 machine - only required for arm64 machines due to npm module "sharp" failing to install
+#  "--platform x86-64" is an optional parameter if you are using a x64 machine - only required for arm64 machines due to npm module "sharp" failing to install.
+See https://github.com/lovell/sharp/issues/2482

 docker build . --tag us-central1-docker.pkg.dev/goldfinch-frontends-prod/goldfinch-docker-images/cms:<TAG> --platform x86-64
 ```